-Pinfish is one of the easiest bait fish to catch.
-The species are commonly encountered over bare sand, rock reefs, and off of inlet jetties.
+Pinfish are one of the easiest baitfish to catch.
+The species is commonly encountered over bare sand, rock reefs, and off of inlet jetties.
 They are more active at night.
 A small piece of salted shrimp or a chunk of gulp shrimp on a size 1 or size 2 hook with a small bobber will take pinfish.
 Pinfish traps are the most efficient technique to take pinfish.
 Purchase traps online, or your local tackle shop.
 The tunnel opening to a pinfish trap is different from a regular minnow trap.
 It is a vertical opening rather than a round hole.

 Permanently affixed the harvester’s name and address to the trap.

 Attach a buoy to the trap no smaller than 6 inches and marked with a legible “R” that is at least 2 inches tall

 Adult pinfish are found offshore in 30 to 50 feet of water.
 The juveniles are what we catch inshore.
 They are tolerant of a large temperature range of 50-95 degrees so they should be present during most weather conditions.
 It takes about 1 year for a pinfish to mature.
 During fall mature pinfish migrate offshore to spawn.
 They do not return inshore.
 The pinfish population inshore is at its lowest from fall to early winter.